slougonza/COVID-19-Misinformation-Classificaton-System/README.md

   https://esoc.princeton.edu/publications/esoc-covid-19-misinformation-dataset

-All data sets, along with the full data set can be found in our GitHub repository, along with all the cleaning code.
+All data sets, along with the final, combined data set can be found in our GitHub repository, along with all code used for cleaning.

 The final dataset used for analysis is the "cleaned_df.csv" found in the repo files